 ~Source - Google Review Rating available on:- http://bit.ly/3J20bXZ

 You can ensure the financial protection of your family by buying a life insurance policy under the Married Women’s Property Act, 1874.
-Protection under MWPA act can be opted for only at the time of purchase of the policy and not at a later date.
+Protection under the MWP Act can be opted for only at the time of purchase of the policy and not at a later date.

 The Married Women's Property Act, 1874 is effective to all married women living in India.
 It came into effect to help secure the assets owned by a woman against her husband, his creditors, and relatives.

-As per Section 6 of the Act, “a policy of insurance will come into effect by any married woman on her own behalf and freely of her husband.
+As per Section 6 of the Act, “a policy of insurance will come into effect by any married woman on her behalf and freely of her husband.
 Moreover, all the benefits, therefrom, if expressed on the face of it to be so in effect, must make sure as her discrete property, and the agreement evidenced by this policy must be valid as if made with an unmarried female.”
 This Act can be applied to both term insurance and life insurance, and upon application, the courts cannot attach it to your insurance for debt repayments after your death.
 In simple words, if you avail the MWP Act in insurance, then the sum assured will only be claimed by your wife and/or children and no creditor will be able to put hands on the amount.
 The Act, furthermore, makes sure that no liability (debt payoff, joint family rights, loan payoff, etc.) is attached to the policy amount.

 If you are a salaried person with a home/personal loan or the owner of a firm and have accumulated liabilities in the form of debt, your creditors will have the first claim on your policy proceeds in the event of your death.